elianamusser/exploration/doc/ErrorHandling.md

 		char c <- next in iterator
 		if c is a space: continue
 		try {
-			add next in iterator to inputData array
+			inputData[index] <- parsed int from c
-		} catch (exception thrown if next is not an int) {
+		} catch (exception thrown if c is not an int) {
 			throw IllegalArgumentException: "inputs must be integers"
 		} catch (exception thrown if index out of bounds) {
-			throw IllegalArgumentException: "
+			throw IllegalArgumentException: "only 3 integers can be inputted" }
-		}
 	if iterator has next:
 		throw IllegalArgumentException